LetCompliance

 Every 10 years / on new tenancy £5,000 per property

 An EPC assesses a property’s energy efficiency and gives it a rating from A (most efficient) to G (least efficient).
-Private rented properties in England must have a minimum rating of E. A proposed increase to C (target 2028) is not yet law — verify current status at GOV.UK.
+Private rented properties in England must have a minimum rating of E. An increase to a minimum of C is now confirmed government policy (January 2026 Warm Homes Plan) for all privately rented homes from a single deadline of 1 October 2030 — verify the detailed rules at GOV.UK.

 Your obligations